-When the Department of State's and Department of Homeland Security's public charge rules went into effect on February 24, 2020, Form I-864W was eliminated from U.S. government use.
-Those applicants who were previously required to file form I-864W are no longer required to do so, and as such, are not required to pay the affidavit of support fee to NVC.
-Individuals who were not required to submit an affidavit of support but who paid the affidavit of support fee on or after February 24, 2020, may be eligible for a refund of that fee.
+When the Department of State's public charge rule went into effect on February 24, 2020, Form I-864W was eliminated from U.S. government use.
+Those applicants who were previously required to file form I-864W were no longer required to do so, and as such, were not required to pay the affidavit of support fee to NVC.
+On March 19, 2021, the Department of Homeland Security reinstated Form I-864W, so applicants to whom this form applies should download a copy at https://www.uscis.gov/i-864w and upload the completed form to CEAC as part of their IV application or bring the completed form to the interview with the consular officer.
+Individuals who were not required to submit an affidavit of support between February 24, 2020 and March 19, 2021 but who paid the affidavit of support fee on or after February 24, 2020 and before March 19, 2021, may be eligible for a refund of that fee.

 You may request a refund of the affidavit of support fee, if:

 Review the requirements for an applicant to benefit from the Child Citizenship Act of 2000 or the 40 quarters of qualifying employment under the Social Security Act exemption to determine whether you may qualify for a refund.